Synonym(s)

 Differential diagnosisThis section has been translated automatically.

-squamous cell carcinoma (see fig.): this DD has to be clarified histologically if necessary
+Squamous cell carcinoma (see fig.): this DD should be clarified histologically if necessary

-Chronic prurigo: confluent plaques or nodules are typical for lichen ruber verrucosum.
+Chronic prurigo: confluent plaques or nodules are typical of lichen ruber verrucosum.
 This is not observed in chronic prurigo.

 External therapyThis section has been translated automatically.